spine-tools/Spine-Toolbox/docs/source/data_store_form/updating_data.rst

 Updating parameter value lists
 ==============================

-To rename parameter value list, just edit the appropriate row in *Parameter value list.*
+To rename a parameter value list or any of its values, just edit the appropriate row in *Parameter value list*.